 [T]hey talk about the mountains and nature when they speak about God,” says Carter Sickels, referring to the Appalachia of his debut novel.
 “West Virginians speak again and again of finding salvation in the mountains.”
-In The Evening Hour: A Novel, a finalist for the 2013 Oregon Book Award, Sickels exhibits an array of characters looking for forms of salvation beyond the conventionally spiritual.
+The Evening Hour: A Novel, a finalist for the 2013 Oregon Book Award, Sickels exhibits an array of characters looking for forms of salvation beyond the conventionally spiritual.

 At the beginning of his story, Cole sees himself as a "small, unsaved man," but by the end, as Cole follows the same thought patterns and makes the same mistakes, we wonder if Cole has truly managed to find salvation.
 The narrative's swift conclusion, however, leaves us with less ambiguity about Sickels' novel: it cannot save itself.
 The reader walks away from Dove Creek feeling less redeemed than disappointed.